mwpowellhtx/ServiceProcess.Extensions/README.md

-Pulling it all together, I wanted to provide sufficient framework elements while stopping just short of how you actually want to process your command-line-arguments; stopping just short of wiring up your service application.
+Pulling it all together, I wanted to provide sufficient framework elements while stopping just short of how you actually want to process your command-line-arguments; as well as, stopping just short of wiring up your service application.

 #### Command Line Arguments